Our free membership, business.com+, takes the pain out of choosing new business services.

 You can also try campaign-specific hashtags for something more targeted.
 For example, if you run a gym or are a fitness consultant, you could encourage clients to post their stories and images about working with you.
 Something like a “before and after” image-based campaign could be highly effective.

-For your most enthusiastic contributors, consider approaching them to feature in a showcase or testimonial to give followers a chance to share their journey with your followers.
-You could also use UGC images and videos on your website to demonstrate to visitors that they’re part of a wider and happy community of customer
+For your most enthusiastic contributors, ask them to be featured in a showcase or testimonial to give followers a chance to share their journey with your followers.
+You could also use user-generated content images and videos on your website to demonstrate to visitors that they’re part of a wider and happier community of customers.

 Incentivize your audience to join in with your campaigns by offering them freebies, discounts or other appealing prizes.